 A Kahal B’raira Bar/Bat Mitzvah is an exploration of what it means to be Humanistic and Jewish.
-You don't have to be a teenager, or even Jewish, to participate in this ritual.

 - The student works with a mentor/tutor, completes an independent study and a community service project, and creates a meaningful coming of age ceremony.
 Adults members can also become Bar/Bat Mitzvah following the same process.